 2. STE is only ONCE issued.
 No more than one STE issuance for same subject on same aircraft.
 Either STE must be attached by completed data related to information that the subject may be extended and give information for knowledge to DGCA.
 If no completed data, the aircraft shall be instructed to be grounded.
 3. For scheduled maintenance check of PT.
-Smart Cakrawala Aviation aircrafts, STE will be stated:
+Smart Cakrawala Aviation aircrafts, STE will be stated: And/or depend on the manufacturer recommendations for tolerance allowed.

-CESSNA C208/C208B Except for daily inspection, preflight check, and storage inspection; Inspection $\leq$ 400 hrs.
-Maximum 10%, Inspection > 400 hrs. maximum 5%, Calendar time inspection maximum 30 days.
-ROBINSON R66 and AIRBUS HELICOPTERS EC130T2 All Inspections except daily inspection, preflight, and storage inspection are limited up to maximum 10%.
+CESSNA C208/C208B Except for daily inspection, preflight check, and prolong inspection; Inspection $\leq$ 400 hrs.
+Maximum 10%, Inspection $\geq$ 400 hrs. maximum 5%, Calendar time inspection maximum 30 days.
+AIRBUS HELICOPTERS EC 130 T2 Except for daily inspection, pre-flight check, and prolong inspection Inspections $\leq$ 3000 hrs. maximum 10% Inspection $\geq$ 3000 hrs. maximum 5% Calendar time Inspection $\leq$ 72 M max 10% Calendar time Inspection $\geq$ 72 M max 10%